ABOUT THE SCIENCE DIPLOMACY PROGRAMME

 Under this programme it is proposed to conduct many activities such as:

-♦ RIS has already been organising training courses in Science Diplomacy, under the ITEC programme of the Ministry of External Affairs, for personnel from developing countries, in 2017 and 2018, and the next such course will be held in January 2019.
+RIS has already been organising training courses in Science Diplomacy, under the ITEC programme of the Ministry of External Affairs, for personnel from developing countries, in 2017, 2018, and 2019.
+The next course will be held in January 2020.